CoFH/cofh.github.io/docs/fractionating-still/index.md

 ### Processing
 When a fractionating still's input tank is filled with a fluid, the machine will start consuming [Redstone Flux](/docs/redstone-flux/) to process it.
-A certain amount of fluid requires a certain amount of energy to process.
-When enough energy has been consumed for an amount of fluid, this amount is consumed and the output is placed in the output tank.
+Each batch of fluid requires a certain amount of energy to process.
+When enough energy has been consumed for a batch of fluid, the fluid is consumed and the output is placed in the output tank.
 A secondary item output may be produced, which is placed in the secondary output slot.

 The speed at which a fractionating still processes fluids depends on how much energy it can use per tick.
 This in turn depends on how much power is being